 How Many Ounces in a Half Liter?

-The British imperial unit system states that half a liter heaves 17.5975 ounces of fluid, while the American imperial unit system reported that half a litter consists of 16.907 liquid ounces.
+The British imperial unit system states that half a liter contains 17.5975 ounces of fluid, while the American imperial unit system reports that half a liter contains 16.907 liquid ounces.

 How Many Ounces in a Half Liter